-By construction, this system is obtained by first restricting the original system $(A, B)$ to $\Sigma'$ and, then, applying the similarity transformation via the matrix $P$.
+By construction, this system is obtained by first restricting the original system $(A, B)$ to $\Sigma'$ and, then, applying the similarity transformation via the matrix-valued map~$P$.
 It should be clear that if $(A',B')$ is not controllable, then neither is $(A, B)$.

 By Lemma~\ref{lem:pap}, $A'$ is block upper triangular.
 We will now make use of such structure to perform reduction on system $(A',B')$.
 Consider two cases:

 {\em Case 1: $k_g = n$.} In this case, $A' = \lambda I_n$.
 It follows that the dynamics of the $n$ entries $x'_i(t,\sigma)$ of system~\eqref{eq:systemsimilarity}, for $i = 1,\ldots, n$, are given by